JiaJun8899/Recession-Predictor-Project/README.md

 Challenges faced:
 -------------------------------------------------------------------
 1. Lack of understanding of econmoic terms and how it can impact recession
 2. New learning curve such as learning new libraries such as scikitlearn and Flask
+3. Uanble to run the telegram bot simultaneously
 ********************************************************************
 Further improvements:
 -------------------------------------------------------------------
 1. The graphs can be displayed nicer in the web application
 2. Using more datasets to enhance our machine learning
+3. Hosting our telegram bot on a public cloud server
 ********************************************************************
 File directory:
 --------------------------------------------------------------------